whampson/lyra/README.md

 # osdev
-An area for me to dabble with making an OS from scratch.
+An area for me to dabble with operating system development.